jonquixote/BookMaker/README.md

-# PNG to SVG Batch Conversion Script
+# BookMaker: PNG to SVG Conversion with InDesign Data Merge

-This script converts PNG images to high-quality SVGs for use with Adobe InDesign.
+This tool converts PNG images to high-quality SVGs and automatically generates CSV files for Adobe InDesign Data Merge workflows.

 ## How It Works